Spartan College of Aeronautics and Technology: Academics

-Spartan College offers diplomas, associate of applied science degrees, associate of occupational studies degree, and bachelor of science degree completion program in Technology Management.
+Spartan College offers diplomas, associate of applied science degrees, associate of occupational studies degree, and Bachelor of Science degree completion program in Technology Management.
 It also offers aviation training, certifications, and ratings.

 Accreditation

 The Tulsa Campus is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and licensed by the Oklahoma Board of Private Vocational Schools (OBPVS).

 The Denver Campus is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and licensed and approved to operate by Colorado Department of Higher Education Division of Private Occupational Schools (DPOS).

-The LA (Inglewood, CA) Campus is accredited by the Council on Occupational Education and the Inland Empire Location is a branch of the Los Angeles Campus.
+The Los Angeles Campus is accredited by the Council on Occupational Education and the Inland Empire Location is a branch of the Los Angeles Campus.